-One of the main reasons for migrating is that public cloud Large Data services provide clients with essential benefits.
+One of the main reasons for migrating is that windows SSD cloud Large Data services provide clients with essential benefits.
 These include on-demand pricing, access to data stored anywhere, increased flexibility and agility, rapid provisioning and better management.

-Software as a service (SaaS) has also made public cloud Large Data migration more appealing.
-By the end of 2017, almost 80% of enterprises had adopted SaaS, a rise of 17% from 2016, and over half of these use multiple data sources.
-As the bulk of their data is stored in the cloud, it makes good business sense to analyse it there rather than go through the process of moving back to an in-house datacentre.
+Software as a service (SAAS) has also made public cloud Large Data migration more appealing.
+By the end of 2017, almost 80% of enterprises had adopted SAAS, a rise of 17% from 2016, and over half of these use multiple data sources.
+As the bulk of their data is stored in the cloud, it makes good business sense to analysis it there rather than go through the process of moving back to an in-house data center.

 Migrating huge quantities of data to the public cloud does raise a few obstacles.
 Integration is one such challenge.
 A number of enterprises find it difficult to integrate data when it is spread across a range of different sources and others have found it challenging to integrate cloud data with that stored in-house.